agathb/quadrucode/README.md

 # Generating lightcurves

-The parameter file from BoxFit called 'boxfitsettings.txt' has all the parameters
+The parameter file from BoxFit called 'boxfitsettings.txt' contains all the parameters and the code will ensure that the other models take the right input based of this boxfit file.
+However, the specific internal energy $\eta_0$ and the boost lorentz factor $\gamma_B$ from JetFit can be changed directly in the code in the JetFit section.
+It will affect JetSimpy as well because of the lorentz factor $\Gamma \approx$ 2$\eta_0$ $\gamma_B$

 Once all the models are installed, and the relevant files for each model are all in the same directory, the Jupyter notebook can run  and generate a single plot with evey model.
 A table of the input parameters